New Israeli foreign minister in the UAE on 1st state visit

 Emotions ran high among the Arab public across the Gulf, particularly in the lead-up to the conflict when Israeli forces skirmished with Palestinian protesters at the Al-Aqsa Mosque in Jerusalem in the final days of the Muslim fasting month of Ramadan.
 The site in east Jerusalem is holy to both Jews and Muslims.

-Lapid's visit to the UAE also comes shortly after Israel's new government was sworn in earlier this month.
+It took nine months for the visit to take place, largely because Israel's new government was only sworn in earlier this month.
 Lapid heads the centrist Yesh Atid party and is a former popular TV anchorman in Israel and novelist.

 He struck a power-sharing deal with the ideologically hawkish, right-wing Naftali Bennett, who became Israel’s prime minister at the head of a coalition of eight diverse parties, ranging from Jewish ultranationalists to a small Islamist party.